Scroll to top

 Bodyguard Hire

-Armed close protection officers with Karachi operational experience and security clearance.
+Armed close protection officers with Karachi operational experience, provincial security licensing, and valid arms permits.

 Executive Protection

-Multi-operator executive details with armoured vehicles and protocol support.
+Multi-operator executive details with armoured vehicles, counter-kidnap protocols, and venue advance work.

 Security Drivers